m0jangles/JetsProject/README.md

  - inheritance
  - encapsulation
  - arrays are hard
- - sometimes you think you're iterating variables of an array's elements but really you are just iterating objects and that's a hard lesson
+ - sometimes you think you're iterating values of an array's elements but really you are just iterating objects and that's a hard lesson
  - iterating, iterating, iterating
  - SCOPE!!